8ctavio/vergil/apps/docs/src/utilities/functions.md

 ----------------------------------------------------------->
 ### `isExtendedReactive`

-> Assesses whether a value is an `ExtendedReactive`
+> Assesses whether a value is an `ExtendedReactive`.

 ```js
 function isExtendedReactive(value: any): boolean